Bazinga9000/sajak/README.md

 If you've opened Sajak before doing this, you will need to wait for Nushell to [garbage collect](https://www.nushell.sh/book/plugins.html#plugin-garbage-collector) the plugin, which will happen 10 seconds after use by default, for the addition of the file to take effect.
-This is because the plugin will load the default corpus (if it exists) on startup to prevent the overhead of loading it after every query.
-For this reason, I also recommend configuring Nushell to slow down the garbage collect time of Sajak if, say, you're puzzlehunting and you want the corpus to remain in cache for longer than ten seconds between uses.

 ### Option 1: Acquiring a prebuilt trie (recommended)